10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Key features:

 • Data availability acceleration.
-Apache NiFi is a catalyst for big data project execution.
+Apache NiFi is a catalyst for the execution of big projects.

 • Integration with big data tools.
 NiFi easily connects to Apache Spark, Apache Kafka, Hadoop, Hive, MongoDB, Cassandra, etc., and collects and aggregates data from them.